 British writer Tom Vowler's story collection, The Method, won the Scott Prize and the Edge Hill Readers' Prize, and his novels include What Lies Within and That Dark Remembered Day.
 He is an associate lecturer at Plymouth University, where he completed his PhD.
 Represented by Ed Victor, Tom is editor of the literary journal Short FICTION, and occasional all-rounder for the Authors Cricket XI.
 His second collection of stories, Dazzling the Gods, is forthcoming in June 2017.

 Vowler is not afraid to be new, to be dangerous with it and flaunt his talent.

 - Reading: 'An Arrangement' - listen here.

-- 'Lucca: Last Days of a Marriage' - forthcoming in The Lonely Crowd.
+- 'Lucca: Last Days of a Marriage' - story in The Lonely Crowd.

 - Short Story Masterclass at the North Cornwall Book Festival.